Recommended "must have" books on Chinese porcelain:

 This "Ginger Jar" is from the latter half of the 19th century.
 They are most often attributed to the Tongzhi (1862 - 1874) period of the Qing dynasty.

-In Chinese art "vines" are symbolizing "forever" and through the connection to fruits like melons and pumpkins growing on vines, also the idea of "many children".
 These Jars are not that unusual and are normally supposed to have been made to contain preserved Ginger.
-It is also told that these jars were used as a wedding gift where it was generally understood that the gift only consisted of the content, so, when the fruits or gingers were consumed, the Jars were to be brought back.
-If this was really the case, I have personally no idea.
+It is also told that these jars were used as a wedding gift where it was generally understood that the gift only consisted of the content, so, when the fruits or gingers were consumed, the jars were to be brought back.
+Another tradition tells that Chinese generosity is very much based on reciprocity thus if the jar was given full, it would need to be given back filled with at least something else.
+This from a western perspective would of course nullify the gift, but still works as a symbolic act of closeness and relation.

 Your second Jar I think we should just refer to as a "Lidded Jar", since there is no tradition connected to it ever to have been made specifically to contain Ginger, as is the case with the one above.